MinmusLin/Speech_Recognition_Course_Assignments/MFCC_Extraction/Report.md

 delta2 = delta(delta1)
 ```

+The first image is a 3D plot showing the delta (first-order) MFCC features over time, illustrating how the MFCC coefficients evolve and change across frames.

 ![](assets/Figure8-1.png)

+The second image displays the delta MFCC values for three randomly selected frames, highlighting the temporal variations in the MFCC coefficients.

 ![](assets/Figure8-2.png)

+The third image is a 3D plot of the delta-delta (second-order) MFCC features over time, further detailing the acceleration of changes in the MFCC values between frames.

 ![](assets/Figure8-3.png)

+The fourth image shows the delta-delta MFCC values for three randomly selected frames, illustrating the subtle but critical changes in MFCC coefficients' rate of change across time.

 ![](assets/Figure8-4.png)

 ### 3.9 Feature Transformation

+Feature transformation in the MFCC pipeline involves combining the MFCCs, delta, and delta-delta features into a single feature set.
+To ensure consistency across different recordings and eliminate biases, the features undergo mean normalization (subtracting the mean) and variance normalization (dividing by the standard deviation).
+These transformations make the features more robust and suitable for machine learning models by removing noise and standardizing the data's scale.

 ```python
 # Stack the MFCC, Delta, and Delta-Delta features horizontally (combine them into one feature set)